awesomeahi95/Hotel_Review_NLP/README.md

 The adjacent squares of the diagonal going across the confusion matrix, shows that the model's second highest prediction for a given class (review score) is always a review score that is +-1 the true score.
 Very few reviews that have a score of 5, have been predicted to have a score of 1 or 2.
 This is very relieving to know, the majority of the error for the model, is no different to the error a human may make classifying a review to a score with a scale of 1-5.

+- most errors were near misses (e.g. 5 predicted as 4)
+- extreme scores (1 and 5) were relatively accurate
+- comparable to human prediction
+- reusable and consistent

 Given the classifcation problem is 5 way multi-class one and the adjacent classes can have overlap in the english language even to humans, this model I have created can be deployed.

 <a name="Future_Improvements"></a>
 ### Future Improvements

+- Model using RNN and LSTMs - see if better accuracy can be achieved
+- Create a working application to test new reviews written by people
+- Try a different pre-processing approach and see if model performances change
+- Bring in new sources of data to see if there are significant differences on frequent words used